-The problem with vice versa and the other way round is that in some languages there is one word for these two concepts and many people simply can’t see the difference between the two phrases right away.
-For example, both vice versa and the other way round would be translated into Russian as “наоборот”, into Ukrainian – as “навпаки”, and the list could go on.
+The problem with vice versa and the other way round is that in some languages there is one word/phrase which means what the two English phrases mean, and that’s why many people simply can’t see the difference between them right away.
+For example, both vice versa and the other way round would be translated into Russian as “наоборот” and into Ukrainian – as “навпаки.”
 Thus, the right use of vice versa and the other way round doesn’t always come easy.
 Are you confused by the two phrases?
 Or would you like to make sure that your understanding of them is correct?
 Please read on…

 Vice versa is used to say that what you have just said is also true in the opposite order (the Cambridge English Dictionary), to indicate that the reverse of what you have said is true (the Collins Dictionary):